nmarhari/Linux-Producer-Consumer-Problem/README.md

 3. Compile using [in progress]
 4. Success!

+## What this program is intended to do
+The producer program will create 2 items to put into a shared memory buffer, and a producer will consume those items from the buffer until it is empty.
+This implementation is intended to demonstrate mutual exclusion, and uses semaphores in order to accomplish that goal.
+The producer and consumer processes shall notify the user what is happening internally.

 ## Customization

 You can customize the program by changing the following constants defined in the producer.cpp or consumer.cpp file: